-Excellent verbal and written communication skills, and the ability to write clearly and succinctly for publication are essential.
-You must also be able to develop and apply new concepts, have creative and proactive approach to problem solving.
-You must be able to organise and prioritise your own work with minimal supervision in response to deadlines, and to independently drive forward your research project.
+You must have excellent verbal and written communication skills, and be able to write clearly and succinctly for publication.
+You must also be able to work as part of a team, be open-minded and to be cooperative.
+The ability to develop and apply new concepts, have a creative approach to problem-solving, be able work independently, prioritise and organise your own work with minimal supervision, in response to deadlines are essential.

 Any candidate who has not been yet been awarded their PhD, will be appointed as a Research Assistant within the salary range £31,740 - £33,370 per annum.

 Scientific and informal queries can be directed to Dr Marc Dionne via email at email@example.com.

 Committed to equality and valuing diversity.
 We are also an Athena SWAN Silver Award winner, a Stonewall Diversity Champion, a Disability Confident Employer and are working in partnership with GIRES to promote respect for trans people.

 Our preferred method of application is online via this website.
 Please download the following application form and save to your computer.
 Once completed, please upload your application form prior to submitting your application.